Anna Segal: Skiing career

 Segal broke her thumb and damaged her knee in January 2012.
 She won the gold medal in the Slopestyle at the 2012 AFP World Championships in Whistler, Canada.

 In early 2013, Segal damaged her left knee at a World Cup event in Switzerland.
 She took 3rd in Slopestyle at the FIS USA World Cup in 2013.

 Segal competed for Australia at the 2014 Winter Olympics in Sochi, Russia, four weeks after learning she had torn the ACL in her knee.
 She came in fourth place, eight points behind bronze medalist Canadian Kim Lamarre in the women's ski slopestyle.
 It was Australia's first fourth-place finish ever in Winter Olympics history.

 Segal retired from competitive skiing after the Olympics.
 During her career she sustained three ACL reconstructions, two meniscal tears, cartilage damage in her knee, a broken ankle, a broken thumb, and a few concussions.

+Anna is now based in Whistler, Canada, with a focus on backcountry skiing and progressing women’s extreme skiing through ski films.

+Anna co-produced her first feature film, Finding The Line (2018) alongside her sister, Nat Segal.
+The film has been screened at film festivals and events across the world and was recently purchased by Red Bull Media House.